-The liquid is then removed from the tank periodically either through a pump in the house (liquid only), or a septic truck that removes all of the liquid and waste.
+The liquid is then removed from the concrete septic tank periodically, either through a pump in the house (liquid only) or a septic truck that removes all liquid and waste.
 The tank is usually buried underground with an access point sticking out of the ground.

 How do I know if I have a septic tank?

-If you don’t have a sewage line hookup you most likely have a septic tank or a cesspool.
+If you don’t have a sewage line hookup, you most likely have a septic tank or a cesspool.
 This tank can range in size from 750 to 1315 gallons.
-The difference between a cesspool vs septic tank are worth noting because cesspools are usually older and will have more things to consider when buying a house.
+The difference between cesspools and septic tank systems is worth noting because cesspools are usually older and will have more things to consider when buying a house.

 What is the purpose of a septic tank?

-A septic tanks purpose is to gather all of the liquid waste and matter of a house when a sewer connection is not available much like a cesspool does.
-It them holds that material until it is pumped by a septic truck or the grey water is pushed out to a septic field or drain field.
-This is an area where the grey water from the house is returned to the water table of a long period of time.
+A septic tank’s purpose is to gather all of the liquid waste and matter of a house when a sewer connection is not available, much like a cesspool does.
+The septic tank holds that material until it is pumped by a septic truck or the greywater is pushed out to a septic field or drain field.
+This is an area where the greywater from the house is returned to the water table for a long period of time.

-There are two chambers in a tank, the first compartment gathers all of the sewage from the house.
-While the sludge settles, and scum forms on top the liquid then moves to a second compartment.
-In the second compartment the waste water is pumped periodically to a drain field.
+There are two chambers in a tank; the first compartment gathers all of the sewage from the house.
+While the sludge settles and scum forms on top, the liquid then moves to a second compartment.
+In the second compartment, the liquid wastewater is pumped periodically to a drain field.

 What are the contents of a septic tank?

-The tank has three parts that go into it, scum, wastewater and sludge.
-The sewage from the house goes into the tank and then the solids settle to the bottom while the scum rises to the top, this scum looks exactly like you would expect… like scum.
+The tank has three parts that go into it wastewater, sludge, and scum.
+The sewage from the house goes into the tank, and then the solids settle to the bottom while the scum rises to the top; this scum looks exactly like you would expect… like scum.

-The water in the middle is the waste water, or grey water, or effluent, and is eventually pushed out from the tank into a second compartment and then your leach field, (drainage field, or septic field depending on where you live).
-Your tank will need to be pumped regularly, how frequently will depend on the size of tank and the setup.
+The water in the middle is the liquid wastewater, or greywater, or septic tank effluent, and is eventually pushed out from the tank into a second compartment and then your leach field (drainage field, or septic field, depending on where you live).
+Your tank will need to be pumped regularly; how frequently will depend on the size of the tank and the setup.
 You read more about septic tank pumping here.

 Septic Tank Diagram

-This diagram gives you a better idea of how a conventional septic tank works.
+This diagram gives you a better idea of how a conventional septic system works.

 How much does a septic tank cost?

-For some households that do not have a manner of getting rid of their waste water into a drain field this can be every week, for others a year, or even 3-4 years depending on usage, circumstance, and size of tank.
+For some households that do not have a manner of getting rid of their wastewater into a drain field, this can be every week, for others a year, or even 3-4 years depending on usage, circumstance, and size of the tank.

 Can you flush toilet paper in a septic tank?

-Paper towel, dental floss, disposable diapers, cat litter, feminine products and other non biodegradable cannot be flushed down your toilet when you have a tank because it won’t break down and can clog in the line.
+Paper towels, dental floss, disposable diapers, cat litter, feminine products, and other non-biodegradable cannot be flushed down your toilet when you have a tank because it won’t break down and can clog in the line.